woliveiras/stack-rr/README.md

 You can install the Jellyfin app on your smart TV, phone, or tablet to stream your media.
 When asked for the server address, use `http://<YOUR_SERVER>:8096`.
 The username and password are the ones you created during the initial setup.

+### Jellyseerr (Optional)

+Jellyseerr is a request management system for movies and TV shows that integrates with Radarr, Sonarr, and Plex/Jellyfin.

+It allows users to request new content, view existing requests, and manage their media library through a user-friendly interface.

+Access `http://localhost:5055/` and follow the initial setup instructions.

 ## VPN Setup (Optional)

 For Global VPN: Go to the `docker-compose.yml` file and add the following lines: